ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 Let's setup a new security group that allows you to install or update software when its required.

-1. Navigate to **Security groups** and provision a new security group called **vpc-pubpriv-allow-install-update-sg** with the below outbound rules
+1. Navigate to **Security groups** and provision a new security group called **vpc-pubpriv-maintenance-sg** with the below outbound rules

    <table>
    <thead>